-Income before other revenue, expenses, gains or losses and transfers in Table 3, is the sum of the operating loss plus nonoperating revenues (expenses).
-It is an indication of recurring revenues and expenses for the System and does not take into account capital and endowment-related additions and transfers.
-The income before other revenues, expenses, gains or losses totaled \$6.3 billion in 2018, an increase of \$3.1 billion over 2017.
-This increase was largely a result of the net increase in the fair value of investments and the increase in net investment income, excluding the change in fair value of investments.
-The System measures its operating results by considering operating activities, including certain significant recurring nonoperating revenues and expenses.
-Table 5 below summarizes the System's view of its operating results for 2018, 2017 and 2016:
+Income before other revenue, expenses, gains or losses and transfers is the sum of the operating loss plus nonoperating revenues (expenses).
+It is an indication of recurring revenues and expenses for the System and does not take into account capital and endowment-related additions, discussed above, or transfers.
+The income before other revenues, expenses, gains or losses totaled \$333.7 billion in 2019, a decrease of \$6.0 billion over 2018.
+This decrease was largely a result of the net decrease in the fair value of investments discussed above.